Combined Koreas crew upgrades to gold; Chelimo wins marathon

 The Korea’s women’s basketball team, featuring nine South Koreans and three from the North, will play Taiwan in the semifinals, with the winner advancing to the gold-medal game.
 Taiwan beat the Koreas by two points in the group stage last week.

-Track and field competition entered a second day with World champion Rose Chelimo winning women’s marathon for Bahrain in a hot and humid race.
+Track and field competition entered a second day with world champion Rose Chelimo winning the women’s marathon for Bahrain in a hot and humid race.

 The Kenya-born Chelimo had a big lead by the 30-kilometer mark and won in 2 hours, 34 minutes and 51 seconds.